dmachowi/hi/bio.md

 ##Other info about me
 **I have two cats, one is Kenny and he is from Taiwan.
 I saved him from some jerk who was gonna leave him with the vet to die.
 I brought him to Italy with me and I got another cat named Lana.
 Someone left her in a cage outside of a cat rescue place in the middle of the night. **

+##I am writing this to make a change for "rewriting-the-future"